Embed This Data

 The top individual income tax rate is 40 percent, and the top corporate tax rate is 35 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden is 15.6 percent of GDP.
-Government expenditures are 22 percent of gross domestic output.
-In 2012, Guinea benefited from a $2 billion IMF-financed debt relief that cut public debt from 105 percent of GDP to below 45 percent in four years.
+Other taxes include a value-added tax and an inheritance tax.
+Overall tax revenue equals 19 percent of gross domestic product, and government spending is equivalent to 26.1 percent of the domestic economy.
+Public debt equals 38 percent of GDP after debt forgiveness by the IMF in 2012.